watsmeow/watsmeow/README.md

 <h1 align="center">Hi 👋, I'm Andrea</h1>
 <h3 align="center">Creator of web-based applications with experience in data analysis and program management.
-Knows how to effectively develop products by blending technical skills with efficient processes.</h3>
+Effectively develops products by blending technical skills with efficient processes.</h3>

 - 👨‍💻 All of my projects are available at [watsmeow.com](watsmeow.com)